itshady/retina-scanner/README.md

 ## Prereq

+- Have npm installed
-- Setup tailscale on phone and laptop
+- Setup tailscale on phone and laptop (It's an app to download)
+- Download Expo Go on phone
 - Make a copy of .env_example
     - Rename it to .env
     - Change the value of `EXPO_PUBLIC_BACKEND_IP` to your IP from tailscale